amishkr22/Defect-Prediction-Model/README.md

 ## Features
 1. Upload a CSV file containing manufacturing data.
-2. Train a Decision Tree model to predict defect status.
+2. Train a Random Classifier model to predict defect status.
 3. Predict defect status for new input data with confidence scores.

 ## Setup Instructions